Watch the webinar recording

 - Startup permit

-Karen Grigoryan, Director for Russia, Business Finland
+Karen Grigoryan, Head of Invest in Finland operations in Russia, Business Finland

 - Legal aspects of opening and doing business in Finland